 Is teaching English abroad difficult?
-Well, if you ask different teachers about their experiences you'll get different answers.
+Well, if you ask different teachers about their experiences you'll get different stories.
 Or will you?
 Actually some of them said they same things.

 I interviewed around 30 ESL teachers and one hagwon owner in China, Korea, Taiwan and Japan.
 One of the questions I asked them was, "What's the biggest challenge that you have had teaching English abroad?"

-30 teachers share their difficulties while teaching English abroad
+30 teachers share their difficulties & problems while teaching English abroad

 "Not knowing their language.
 So being completely immersed and having to explain with pictures and hand movements.
 Gestures."